satyampund/emoji-kit/README.md

 # Emoji Kit

 ### Simple emoji toolkit to change background color, size and rotation of emoji.
-This is an interactive project to understand use case of useEffect in React.
+This is an interactive project to understand use case of useState in React.

 ![emoji-kit](./src/screenshot/emoji-kit-screenshot.png)